LiD-FL: Towards List-Decodable Federated Learning: Conclusion

 \section{Conclusion}

 In this paper, we propose a list decodable federated learning framework called LiD-FL.
 Unlike traditional robust FL algorithms, LiD-FL maintains a list of global models on the server, ensuring that at least one of them is reliable in adversarial environments.
 One significant advantage of LiD-FL is that it has no strict restriction on the fraction of malicious clients.
 Our theoretical analysis proves a convergence theorem for strongly convex and smooth optimization objectives.
-To validate the performance of LiD-FL, we conduct numerical simulations on two image classification datasets, with both convex and non-convex loss functions.
-The results reveal that LiD-FL consistently outperforms previous methods under various attacks, demonstrating its effectiveness, robustness, and stability.
+Numerical simulations on two datasets demonstrate the effectiveness, robustness, and stability of LiD-FL.

 As a novel federated learning scheme, LiD-FL has great potential for future study.
 Promising directions for further research include the theoretical guarantee of LiD-FL for non-convex optimization tasks, extending LiD-FL to heterogeneous local data settings, and developing appropriate aggregation rules for LiD-FL.